How can I find the right support, advice and guidance in my business?

 - To give us honest feedback

-Some of those things can come from our friends and family, but accountability, holding up a mirror, independent perspectives and honest feedback especially, mostly can’t.
+Some of that support can come from our friends and family, but accountability, holding up a mirror, independent perspectives and honest feedback especially, mostly can’t come from those close to you.
 You can’t ask your spouse to hold you accountable to your strategic Goals, it leads to divorce, trust me on that.
 Your friends won’t provide an independent perspective, because they’re not independent.
-Your brother can’t hold up a mirror to you, because there’s too much baggage in your shared history.
+Your brother can’t hold a mirror up to you, because there’s too much baggage in your shared history.

 It takes a village

-Besides the three coaches Narinder has developed an incredibly powerful relationship with his external accountant, with an HR consultant, a marketing consultant, an IT consultant and a property adviser.
+Besides the three coaches Narinder has developed incredibly powerful relationships with his external accountant, with an HR consultant, a marketing consultant, an IT consultant and a property adviser.
 He’s involved all of his advisers in all of his decisions and planning in the past 10 years, and he credits his team of advisers and coaches with the fact he is so successful.
-(He’s a modest man, so let me put it on record now that his success is at least equally due to his incredible passion and determination, but the point remains valid).
+(He’s a humble man, so let me put it on record now that his success is at least equally due to his incredible passion and determination, but the point remains).

 The main forms of business support:

 Mentors are often people who’ve “been there, done that”.
-They’re usually a bit older, they might even be retired and they often have direct experience in your specific industry of business type.
+They’re usually a bit older, they might even be retired and they often have direct experience in your specific industry or business type.
 Some mentors do their mentoring on a volunteer basis, others get paid a little or a lot.
 Mentoring can be really powerful in the early years of developing your business.
-I believe the most effective method to find a great mentor is to find someone you look up to in your industry and approach him or her and simply ask.
+I believe the most effective method to find a great mentor is to find someone you look up to in your industry and approach him or her and simply ask them.
 Many senior business owners really enjoy being asked to “give back”.
+I have have taken a role of mentor for some young business owners in the past and you can feel free to contact me to discuss a mentoring relationship.
 There are also a number of small business mentoring organisations you can contact.
 One of them is the Small Business Mentoring Services, find out more here.

 Whether you work with a volunteer mentor or a paid one, there is one thing you must keep in mind to get the most out of the relationship: You have to drive the agenda.
 When you sit down with your mentor you have to know what specific questions you need to address in the meeting and what input you need from your mentor.
 If you don’t control the agenda you’ll waste enormous amounts of time and the mentor will start to feel uncomfortable.
-(More about the secrets of great mentoring relationships here) (More about my Mentoring Programs here)
+(More about the secrets of great mentoring relationships here).

 Business Coaching Companies: